shani30/robomo/README.md

 # robomo

-You may not modify the orignal pdf file.
-The file can be redistributed using any means.
+Do not modify the original pdf file.
+Can be rewritten from scratch.

-You may rewrite in English from sratch using your own words or translate to other languages.

 R-1 = 2^^3^^2

 Bharati Krishna Metric and few yantra daigrams used for my reference included in the repo.

-Author: Rohit Kulkarni
+Author: R. Kulkarni

-Thanks to the Srijan Foundation
+Thanks to the Srijan Foundation and Scishow